abilandz/PH8124/Lecture_5/Lecture_5.md

 However, if the keyword **then** is placed on the same line with keywords **if** and **elif**, it has to be separated with semicolon ```;```.

-Another typical use case of **if-elif-else-fi** conditional statement is to branch the code execution depending on whether a command or a function execution succeeded (exit status 0) or failed (exist status 1 to 255).
+Another typical use case of an **if-elif-else-fi** conditional statement is to branch the code execution depending on whether a command or a function execution succeeded (exit status 0) or failed (exifailedt status 1 to 255).
 Schematically:
 ```bash
 if someCommand; then
   some code when someCommand succeeded